onepub-dev/lint_hard/README.md

     Finally run `dart format` over your code.
 Ideally you should be using an IDE that automatically formats your code whenever you save.

-7. avoid_print for Flutter users
+7. avoid_print for console users

-    Flutter users may want to add the following to your project's analysis_options.yaml
+    Console apps developers should add the following to your project's analysis_options.yaml
     ```
     linter:
       rules:
-        avoid_print: true
+        avoid_print: false
     ```